nimrossum/research-project/docs/slides.typ

   )
 )

-== RQ3: Advantages - Robust to Renames
+== RQ3: Advantages - Robust to structural changes

 // To explain how the metric is robust to renames, let's look at how to compute the metric for a Git Repository: